Date: October 30, 2018

 - Opening Remarks & Land Acknowledgement: Iain Angus, Chair, NOSDA Executive Committee; TBDSSAB Board Member

 9:15 a.m. – 10:10 a.m. // Opening Session: How Community Land Trusts (CLT) Could Help Build Affordable Housing //

-This spark ideas session will demonstrate the possibilities for affordable housing when municipalities get creative in their use of land.
-Our guest speaker will discuss the innovative CLT model by CHF BC and the Community Land Trust Foundation, how it works, the ingredients that need to be in place, and how the trust can be used to protect and leverage the assets of a housing provider.
+This spark ideas session demonstrated the possibilities for affordable housing when municipalities get creative in their use of land.
+Our guest speaker discussed the innovative CLT model by CHF BC and the Community Land Trust Foundation, how it works, the ingredients that need to be in place, and how the trust can be used to protect and leverage the assets of a housing provider.

 - Moderator: Howie Wong, Chief Executive Officer, Housing Services Corporation

 10:25 a.m. – 11:00 a.m. // Session 1: Region of Peel’s Strategic and Planned Approach to Development //

 This session offered the opportunity to engage with other housing professionals from the Region of Peel to learn about their strategic visioning, the process involved and hear about some of the tools that are being used to encourage and mobilize housing development for their municipalities.